lohic/TALM/wp-content/plugins/formidable/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Pro FAQs")

 == Changelog ==
+= 1.06.10 =
+* Allow the usage of any html attributes inside the [input] tag in the customizable HTML
+* PRO: Added "Chosen" autocomplete to dropdown fields
+* PRO: Added automatic width option to data from entries fields
+* PRO: Extended the "admin only" field option to all user roles, or only logged-in or logged-out users
+* PRO: Added multiple-select to data from entries dropdowns
+* PRO: Added more info to the form settings sidebar
+* PRO: Resolved conflict between ajax submit and plugins/themes with whitespace in php files
+* PRO: Fixed template export to properly serialize and escape for multiple choice fields

+= 1.06.09 =
+* DROPPED PHP4 SUPPORT.
+Do not update if you run PHP4.
+* Added the "create template" link into the free version
+* Added quotes around the menu position number to minimize menu position conflicts with other plugins
+* Moved all stripslashes to the point the data is retrieved from the database
+* Switched the field options bulk edit to use the admin ajax url to minimize plugin conflicts
+* Changed all occurrences of .live() to .on() for jQuery 1.9 compatibility
+* PRO: Added AJAX form submit
+* PRO: Dropped Open Flash Chart support due to security vulnerabilities
+* PRO: Added multiple option to dropdown fields
+* PRO: Added unique error message into global and field settings
+* PRO: Added option to limit by ranges in the frm-stats shortcode.
+Ex: [frm-stats id=50 '-1 month'<45<'-3 days']
+* PRO: Automatically strip javascript before displaying entries through a custom display
+* PRO: Added striphtml=1 and keepjs=1 options for use in custom displays
+* PRO: Added option to get the field description with [125 show="description"]
+* PRO: Added separate value column on entries page
+* PRO: Added link to delete entry only and leave post
+* PRO: Added box for custom css in the styling settings
+* PRO: Added buttons to insert default HTML or plain text for those who wish to modify the default message without starting from scratch
+* PRO: Added link to uploaded files in the entry edit form
+* PRO: Added "like" and "not like" options to the conditional logic for hiding and showing fields
+* PRO: Switched section headings to use h3 tags by default instead of h2
+* PRO: Migrated "Allow Only One Entry for Each" fields to the unique checkbox on each field
+* PRO: Allow for multiple uses of frm-entry-update-field for the same field and entry
+* PRO: Allow external short codes in the email recipients box
+* PRO: Allow the frm-search shortcode to be used in text widgets
+* PRO: Switched conditional fields to show and hide instead of fadeIn and fadeOut
+* PRO: Switched rich text fields to default to TinyMCE
+* PRO: Correctly send emails to [admin_email], and allow the same email address to receive multiple notifications from the same form
+* PRO: Filter shortcodes in success message when the form is limited to one entry per user and editable
+* PRO: Correctly show the taxonomy name even if it is not linked to a post
+* PRO: Fixed read-only option to work with dropdown fields
+* PRO: Fixed post password setting
+* PRO: Fixed post content replacement when entry is updated instead of only on creation
+* PRO: Fixed frm-stats shortcode to allow field keys when using the value option
+* PRO: Fixed custom displays getting used if they are in the trash
+* PRO: Fixed custom display pages to not include the unfiltered post content when there are no entries to display
+* PRO: Fixed the bulk delete option showing for users without permission to delete in the bulk actions dropdown on the admin entry listing page
+* PRO: Fixed the delete link in entry edit links shortcode to prevent it from going to a blank form when using the page_id param
+* PRO: Fixed calendar to show the correct number of extra boxes when not starting on Sunday
+* PRO: Fixed repeated, inline conditional logic in custom displays
+* PRO: Fixed option to copy forms to other sites in multi-site installs, so they will no longer be copied when the box is unchecked
+* PRO: Fixed admin-only fields to not validate for users who can't see the field

+= 1.06.08 =
+* Changed class names on action links on the form listing table to prevent conflicts with themes and other plugins
+* PRO: Filter shortcodes if any in the login message
+* PRO: Fixed order of fields shown in default email notification
+* PRO: Keep files attached to the post when editing the entry and using multiple file upload option
+* PRO: Attach file uploads to WP post even if the upload field is not set as a custom field
+* PRO: Fixed bug forcing site name and admin email as the email "from" info when a custom name/email is selected
+* PRO: Send a notification even if the notification before it is empty
+* PRO: Fixed conditional logic on email notifications to make sure they are stopped when they should be
+* PRO: Automatically send emails to the saved value of a field when used in the "Email recipients" box without requiring show=field_value

 = 1.06.07 =
 * Added mb_split fallback for servers without mbstring installed
 * Changed menu position to prevent override from other plugins and themes